shubham841/shubham-bisht-2K22CO446/PRE-READ.md

    - Understand how to add collaborators to a private repository
    - Be familiar with basic Git commands (add, commit, push)

-## What You Can Use

-- ✅ **LLMs/AI Coding Assistants**: You are **allowed** to use any LLM or AI coding assistant (e.g., ChatGPT, Gemini Code Assist, Cursor AI, GitHub Copilot, etc.)
+4. **AI Agent/LLM**: You can choose and use any AI agent or LLM of your choice (e.g., ChatGPT, Gemini Code Assist, Cursor AI, GitHub Copilot, etc.)
-- ✅ **Internet**: Feel free to search for documentation, examples, or solutions
-- ✅ **Any Resources**: Use any tools, libraries, or frameworks that help you build the solution

 ## Interview Day Checklist